Hidden speed cameras – Legal or unlawful?

 The above might not come as a surprise to you.
 It makes us question if the cameras are really about safety on the roads or more about the financial gain from it?
 Whatever the reason might be, make sure to watch out for the speed limits.
 Being a good driver isn’t only good for your wallet but contributes to the safety of everyone around you.
 Being 10-minutes late won’t kill you, but speeding might just put you 6 feet under.

 Did you know?

 As a dotsure.co.za motor policyholder you automatically receive our Fines Protect Benefit.
 Fines Protect provides a uniquely convenient service that alerts you to any new traffic fines and provides a painless facility to settle them.
 We also negotiate on your behalf and help to get fines reduced wherever possible or overturned if illegal.
 Nice.

 To learn more, kindly send an email to email@example.com

 Speed cameras are allowed under certain conditions.
 If you live in the Mother City, cameras must be visible and in line with the new regulations.
 There needs to be a sign which indicates the speed limit.
 The camera shouldn’t sit in a tree like a Chameleon waiting for its prey.
 That’s not a nice surprise for the poor victim.

 In short, if you stick to the speed limits, you’ll be safe regardless of the flashing predators along the way.
-Oh, and by the way, HIDDEN cameras are against the law!
+Oh, and by the way, HIDDEN cameras may be against the law under certain conditions

 Liked this?
 You’ll love these